COVID Policy

 REFUND POLICY

-Tickets and passes are non-refundable, but may be transferred to another person.
+Tickets and passes are non-refundable, but may be transferred to another person in advance, upon request.
 Passes may only be transferred before the festival begins.
 Physical tickets may only be transferred before the ticketed event begins.
-Transfer requests should be sent as early as possible to boxoffice@austinjff.org including your name and email address, the order number, and the name and email address of the person the ticket should be transferred to.
+Transfer requests should be sent as early as possible to boxoffice@austinjff.org including your name and email address, the order number, and the name and email address of the person to whom the ticket should be transferred.

 CODE OF CONDUCT